-This does not mean that you should not feel free to set outrageous, impossible dream types of goals.
-You just need better strategies to accomplish them.
+This does not mean that you should not feel free to set outrageous, impossible dream types of goals for yourself if you wish to do so.
+You just need better strategies in order to accomplish them.

 STRATEGY #1 – Create a Ladder of Goals